jojo89/url_shortener/README.md

 1.  the user visits the tiny url.
 (The tiny url is a unique token generate for each url concatenated to the application url and "/l/")
 2. The url is then found by it's token and redirects to the original url
-3. If the token doesn't exsist in the db it returns a 404
+3. If the token doesn't exist in the db it returns a 404

 ### Struggles
   The two biggest struggles I've had is first preventing the form from submitting and coming up with a way to get a short unique index for the tiny url.
 I couldn't use mongo's uid because it's so long that it defeats the purpose of the tiny url. luckily I found a great gem called mongo_token that gave me just that.
-  As for the form being prematurely submiitted I wrapped the ajax call in a setTimeout.
+  As for the form being prematurely submitted I wrapped the ajax call in a setTimeout.
 It didn't feel good. but it got the job done.

 ### Possible Expansion
  I'd like to deploy it like a big boy without heroku.
-I haven't done a lot of ops stuff, so I think it could be a good oppurtunity to learn.
+I haven't done a lot of ops stuff, so I think it could be a good opportunity to learn.
 I also think the app is simple enough I could move the front-end into an angular application and just use rails as an api.